Denmark Copenhagen

 Kongens Have (The King’s Garden), Ørstedsparken, Botanisk Have (Botanical Gardens), Søndermarken (The Southern Field) and Frederiksberg Have (Frederiksberg Gardens) are just some of the central parks and gardens that are worth visiting.

-For even more nature-like parks, visit Amager Fælled and Kalvebod Fælled on Amager or take the train 20-25 minutes to Jægersborg Dyrehave (a big, lovely park home to hundreds of deer).
+For even more nature-like settings, visit Amager Fælled and Kalvebod Fælled on Amager or take the train 20-25 minutes to Jægersborg Dyrehave (a big, lovely park home to hundreds of deer).

 Kongens Have seen from the roof of Cinemateket on a summer's day